tony-caotong/awesomepkt/README.md

 # Note @ 2017-01-23
-Mainly, it is just using to generate some test pkts for Tartaglia, so it maybe pending it this version for a while.
+Mainly, it is just using to generate some test pkts for Tartaglia, so it maybe pending in this version for a while.